Zqzqsb/Blog/notes/NextJS/Router/Router In NextJs 3.md

   - NextJs
 description: This note records things about Redirecting.
 ---
-<br> This note records things about Redirecting.
+ This note records things about Redirecting.
 <!-- more -->

 ## 重定向函数